 As the story slowly unravels, the pace picks up and it becomes a case of who will win out.
 It’s also a question of who will survive as the body count rises.

-The story is excellent, setting up a great story of a man who has been isolated in being a spy for many years.
+The story is excellent, setting up a great story of a man who has been isolated from being a spy for many years.
 Faber has not been able to get close to anyone.
-At the same time, Lucy has experienced a similar isolation.
+At the same time, Lucy has experienced similar isolation.
 That the two are drawn together is no surprise.
 That the spy falls so hard for the lonely woman might be.
 It’s hard to believe that after all the years of keeping his guard up he’d let it down just when he is about to deliver one of the greatest secrets of the war to Hitler.
 Perhaps the book explains this part better.
 For me, it was the only hole in the story.

-At the same time, David seems to be eager to let his wife have the romantic encounter with Faber.
-It seems as if he knows what will happen before it does, and he is either indifferent or looking for something else to hold over the poor woman who has done her best to cope with his anger, emotional abuse, drug abuse and alcoholism as well as shelter their son from it.
+At the same time, David seems to be eager to let his wife have a romantic encounter with Faber.
+It seems as if he knows what will happen before it does, and he is either indifferent or looking for something else to hold over the poor woman who has done her best to cope with his anger, emotional abuse, drug abuse, and alcoholism as well as shelter their son from it.

 One of the great lines is when Faber tells Lucy “The whole war comes down to the two of us…” It sums up what is so good about the story.
 Through cutaways to the British authorities pursuing “The Needle” we know what’s going on in the war.
 The interaction between these two characters may decide the course of the war.

 The performances are excellent.
 Donald Sutherland is perfect as the spy.
-He seems to be a natural fit in his surroundings when he’s being something he’s not in the beginning of the film, as well as being comfortable and believable when his darker side is shown.
+He seems to be a natural fit in his surroundings when he’s being something he’s not at the beginning of the film, as well as being comfortable and believable when his darker side is shown.
 He is falling for Lucy, and Sutherland does a great job with subtle inflections when he’s around her, such as changing the tone of his voice or his mannerisms to reflect a gentler quality.

 Christopher Cazenove handles the role of David well.
-His paranoia and anger after five years living as a paraplegic seem a natural evolution from the hot-shot overconfident pilot shown in the beginning.
+His paranoia and anger after five years of living as a paraplegic seem a natural evolution from the hot-shot overconfident pilot shown in the beginning.
 That the paranoia when it comes to Faber is well-founded really doesn’t matter; David has become so belligerent and obnoxious that it’s hard to develop any sympathy for the man, although I did find myself rooting for him.
 This is despite the fact that I think he deliberately held out on his suspicions of Faber in order to have something else to berate Lucy with.
 To bring that many facets to a single role is admirable, and Cazenove seemed to capture the essence of the man perfectly.

 The music is excellent, and something I appreciate all the more on repeat viewings.
-It really accompanies the story well, keeping the mood perfect and creating the right sense of suspense or romance as the scene dictates
+It really accompanies the story well, keeping the mood perfectly and creating the right sense of suspense or romance as the scene dictates

-There is some nudity and sex scenes, so the “R” rating is certainly justified.
+There are some nudity and sex scenes, so the “R” rating is certainly justified.
 However, it’s a very good suspense film that I’ve enjoyed several times over the years.
 The DVD contains no Bonus Material, so catching it uncut on cable would be the same as seeing it on DVD.
 Either way, it’s worth it.